-If you’re shopping around for a mortgage to use to purchase your first investment property, you may be wondering what type best suits your needs and objectives as a real estate investor.
+If you’re shopping around for a mortgage to purchase an investment property, you may be wondering what type of mortgage best suits your needs and objectives as a real estate investor.

 The two most common standard options are open and closed mortgages.
 There are benefits and drawbacks associated with both.
 Whether you opt for an open or closed mortgage ultimately depends on your ability to pay down the loan.

-·Open mortgages are repaid over a relatively short-term period and offer higher, variable interest rates.
-With an open mortgage, you can pay down the balance of the loan as quickly as you choose, so long as it’s paid off by the end of the loan term.
+- Open mortgages are repaid over a relatively short-term period and offer higher, variable interest rates.
+With an open mortgage, you can pay down the balance of the loan as quickly as you choose.

-If you’re planning on holding the property long-term and using it to generate passive income through rental, a closed mortgage is likely the best option for you.
-If you’re hoping to sell off the asset in a relatively short period of time and use it to leverage another investment, an open mortgage may make sense.
+If you’re planning on holding the property long-term and using it to generate passive income, a closed mortgage is likely the best option for you.
+If you’re hoping to sell off the asset in a relatively short period and use it to leverage another investment, an open mortgage may make sense.

 Defining a closed mortgage